Indirect production of doubly charmed tetraquarks $T_{cc}$ at high energy colliders: NUMERICAL RESULTS

 \subsection{Theoretical uncertainty}

-There are three main sources of theoretical uncertainty in the numerical calculation, namely the heavy quark mass $m_c$, transition probability $h_6$, and the wave function at the origin $|\Psi_{cc}(0)|^2$.
+There are two main sources of theoretical uncertainty in the numerical calculation, namely, the heavy quark mass $m_c$ and the wave function at the origin $|\Psi_{cc}(0)|^2$ of the $\langle cc\rangle$ diquark.

-First, the theoretical uncertainty comes from the mass of heavy quark $m_c$ for building the mass of diquark.
+First, the theoretical uncertainty comes from the mass of heavy quark $m_c$ for building the mass of the diquark.
 To estimate such uncertainty, we adopt $m_c=1.8\pm0.3~\rm{GeV}$, which is shown in Table~\ref{TU}.
 It is worth mentioning that except for $m_c$, the other parameters listed in Eq.~(\ref{parameters}) need to remain unchanged.
-Table~\ref{TU} shows that the decay width for the production of $T_{cc}$ at LHC and CEPC decreases with the increment of $m_c$, which is mainly due to the suppression of phase space.
-The uncertainty induced by $m_c$ for the production of $T_{cc}$ through $W^+$ and $Z^0$ decay are much larger than that through Higgs decays, mainly due to the interaction of Higgs and quark pair proportional to $m_c$ and the coupling strength increases with the increase of $m_c$.
-Through Higgs decays at LHC (CEPC), the uncertainty of the total decay widths is $\Gamma_{tot}|^{+20.74\%}_{-14.98\%}$ ($|^{+20.81\%}_{-14.80\%}$).
-As for the uncertainty via $W^+$ decays, the range is $\Gamma_{tot}|^{+75.14\%}_{-37.57\%}$ ($|^{+75.25\%}_{-37.79\%}$) for LHC (CEPC).
-And the uncertainty of total decay width is $\Gamma_{tot}|^{+76.51\%}_{-38.32\%}$ ($|^{+76.42\%}_{-38.21\%}$) for LHC (CEPC) through $Z^0$ decays.
+Table~\ref{TU} shows that the decay widths for the production of $T_{cc}$ at LHC and CEPC decrease with the increment of $m_c$, which is mainly due to the suppression of phase space.
+The uncertainty induced by $m_c$ for the production of $T_{cc}$ through $W^+$ and $Z^0$ decay is much larger than that through Higgs decays, mainly due to the interaction of Higgs and the quark pair proportional to $m_c$, and the coupling strength increases with the increase of $m_c$.
+Through Higgs decays at LHC (CEPC), the uncertainty of the decay widths is $\Gamma^{+21.48\%}_{-15.49\%}$ ($^{+21.58\%}_{-15.38\%}$).
+As for the uncertainty via $W^+$ decays, the range is $\Gamma^{+75.41\%}_{-37.70\%}$ ($^{+74.75\%}_{-38.12\%}$) for LHC (CEPC).
+And the uncertainty of the decay width is $\Gamma^{+77.00\%}_{-38.20\%}$ ($^{+75.90\%}_{-38.55\%}$) for LHC (CEPC) through $Z^0$ decays.